Invariance of Immersed Floer cohomology under Maslov flows: Morse model for immersed Floer cohomology

 \begin{example} Consider an embedded circle with a single intersection point, dividing the sphere into regions $R_0$ (``outside''), $R_1$ and $R_2$ as in Figure \ref{single}, with areas $A_0,A_1,A_2$.

-Let $x_+$ be the maximum, $y,\ol{v}$ the generators associated to the self-intersection points and $x_-$ the minimum.
-The two lobes of the figure eight contribute to $\mu_0(1) = (q^{A_1} + q^{ A^2}) y$ with the same sign by invariance of the picture (up to deformation) under rotation by $\pi$.
+Let $x_+$ be the maximum, $v,\ol{v}$ the generators associated to the self-intersection points and $x_-$ the minimum.
+The two lobes of the figure eight contribute to $\mu_0(1) = (q^{A_1} + q^{ A_2}) v$ with the same sign by invariance of the picture (up to deformation) under rotation by $\pi$.
 The first \ainfty map for $b = 0$ is given by

 Indeed a configuration with an input $x_+$ can never be rigid; there are two possible strips with input $v$ but these can be seen to cancel by the \ainfty relations, or an explicit sign computation; the lobe with area $A_2$ contributes a holomorphic strip causing $\mu_1(x_-) = q^{A_2} v$.
-A weakly bounding cochain is thus given by
+The higher composition maps involving $x_-$ depend on a choice of perturbations.
+There is a choice for which one has a version of the divisor equation